 - Applicable insurance policy limits and why probably liability might award you more than the same policy limits.

 It would be best to discuss the probable liability of a bad faith insurer with a personal injury lawyer before sending a policy limits demand letter to ensure your policy limits demand is reasonable.

 Talk to our law firm about the insured’s liability (or punitive damage exposure), coverage dispute promptly, and the relevant insurance policy.

 We can see if the insurer bad faith caused you damages, especially if the insurer rejected the claim outright, and investigate other third parties and liability insurers too.

 How an Attorney Can Help in Your Insurance Policy Limits Controversy

-If the insurer rejects claim, initially or completely, we can work you and third parties to file a policy limits demand arguing they negotiated in bad faith and have probably liability under the law.
+But what if the insurer rejects the claim, initially or entirely?
+In that case, we can work with you and third parties to file a policy limits demand arguing they negotiated in bad faith and probably have liability under the law.